Take a tour back in time and try these pilgrim Thanksgiving recipes for some flavors of the past.

-Combine dried beans, corn, turkey, seasonings, and water in a large pot.
-Bring to a simmer over medium heat, turn down to a very low simmer, and cook for about 2 1/2 hours.
-Stir occasionally to be certain the bottom is not sticking.
+Place beans, corn, turkey meat, onion or garlic powder, and water in a large pot.
+Simmer over medium heat and cook for about 2 1/2 hours.
+Stir occasionally.

-When dried beans are tender but not mushy, break up turkey meat, removing skin and bones.
-Add green beans and squash, and simmer on low heat until they are tender.
+When the beans are tender, break up turkey meat and remove the skin and bones.
+Throw in green beans and squash, and simmer over low heat until they are tender.

 5. Boiled Bread Recipe

 Yes, boiled bread.
 Before people had ovens, they had to boil their bread.